 - Enterprise integration patterns familiar to IBM customers

-- Open-source foundation with IBM backing
+- Open-source foundation under Apache 2.0

 - Advanced workflow capabilities for sophisticated business logic

-Deployment Considerations:
+Deployment considerations:

 - Quick start via PyPI/Docker; K8s for scale/federation

-- built-in auth with user-scoped OAuth tokens; SSO configuration available
+- Built-in auth with user-scoped OAuth tokens; SSO configuration available

 - Self-managed infrastructure requiring operational resources